obiyoag/track_contents/mmliseg.md

 ## Registration

-To access the dataset, please register in the MMLiSeg registration platform.
+To access the dataset, please [sign up](http://zmic.org.cn/care_2024/eval/register?track=MMLiSeg) to participate in the challenge and get access to the dataset.

 ## Submission Guidance

 ### Model Submission

-After registration, we will assign the participant an account to login into our evaluation platform.
+After registration, we will assign the participant an account to login into our [evaluation platform](http://zmic.org.cn/).
 Participants can directly upload your predictions on the validation data (in nii.gz format) via the website.
 Note that evaluation of validation data will be allowed up to 10 times for each task per team.
 For fair comparison, the test dataset will remain unseen.
 Participants need to submit their [docker models](http://zmic.org.cn/care_2024/test_submission) for testing.

-### Paper submission
-TBC

 ## Timeline
 The schedule for this track is as follows.
 All deadlines are on 12:00 pm in Pacific Standard Time.